mkalam-alami/rwnd/README.md

 ### `setFlag/removeFlag`: Setting flags

-You can set and remove flags when landing on a step:
+You can set and remove flags when reaching a step:

 ```
     finding_sword: